Mark Latham: Alex Greenwich controversy

+Independent (since 2023)

+In 2025, Latham opposed the sale of Rosehill Racecourse.
+Premier Chris Minns proposed the sale to build more homes and a metro station.

+In November 2025, after a neo-Nazi rally at New South Wales Parliament House, Latham compared premier Chris Minns to Adolf Hitler and used slurs to refer to members of his cabinet.

 Personal life

 Latham began dating his first wife, Gabrielle Gwyther, in 1987, and they married in 1991.
 They separated in 1997 and divorced in 1999.
 Latham married his second wife, Janine Lacy, in 2000; they have two sons together.
 Latham announced his separation from Lacy in 2022.

 Latham has described himself as a humanist.
 In a 2004 interview he said "I'm agnostic.
 I think there's a force, a spiritual world beyond the material.
 But I'm not in a position to define it, let alone put it into a certain form of religious practice."

+In mid-July 2025, a NSW apprehended violence order application was made against Latham by a former partner.
+He denies the allegations.